plone/Products.CMFEditions/Products/CMFEditions/README.txt

 README
 ------

-CMFEditions adds versioning to Plone.
+CMFEditions provides versioning in Plone.

-- It works out of the box with a stock Plone site.
+- It works out of the box.
 - It's higly extensible for specific use cases.

-After a long alpha phase and already working in some productive sites this is the first beta release of CMFEditions.
-For a detailed list of changes since the 1.0alpha2 have a look at CHANGES.txt

 ..
 Note::

    - Migrating from older versions of CMFEditions: See notes at the end of this document!
-   - CMFEditions requires Zope 2.8.6 or higher!
-Really!

 Out Of The Box Experience
 =========================

-Versionable content items edit views now allows saving a version on save (automaticaly or manualy).
+Versionable content items edit views now allows saving a version on save (automatically or manually).
 The version history may be accessed quickly from the view view.

-Versionable content types also have an additional tab with version related functionality:
+Versionable content types also have an additional tab with version related
+functionality:

 - save new version
 - preview an old version
 - retrieve an old version (replacing the current state in the tree)
-- diffing version (if CMFDiffTool is installed)
+- diffing versions

-A content panel allows configuring the versioning poliicy by content
+A content panel allows configuring the versioning policy by content type:
-type:

 - enable or disable versioning
 - auto-versioning on save
 - auto-versioning on retrieve

 By default the contents of a folder is versioned independently of the folder.
 This may be changed through the ZMI and for specific cases on python level.
 Basic support for Archetypes references is built in.

 The current strategy is to save everything of the content item (incl. security information, workflow state, etc.).
 On retrieve some of these information are filtered out.
 This policy may completely be changed depending on specific needs (see modifiers below).

 Extensibility
 =============

-CMFEditions from the beginning was developed with extensibility in mind.
-A handfull of tools are providing the whole functionality:
+CMFEditions was from the beginning developed with extensibility in mind.
+A handful of tools provide the whole functionality:

 - repository layer: This is the public main API.
-The repository layer cares about recursive storing and retreiving of content items from/to Zope 2's Object File System (OFS).
+The repository layer cares about recursive storing and retrieving of content items from/to Zope 2's Object File System (OFS).
 - archivist layer: It knows *how to clone* content items.
 The archivist "is Mr. pickle".